 Ronnie Hawkins then formed another version of The Hawks, formed Hawk Records and recorded three singles in 1964 and 1965 with the new Hawks.

-Ronnie's influence has earned him several awards and special appearances.
-Ronnie Hawkins' 1984 album 'Making It Again' earned him the Juno Award for Country Male Vocalist.
-In 1989, he helped tear down the Berlin Wall, playing with The Band and in 1992, he performed at Bill Clinton's inaugural party, The Blue Jeans Bash.
+In 1989, Ronnie helped tear down the Berlin Wall, playing with The Band and, in 1992, he performed at Bill Clinton's inaugural party, The Blue Jeans Bash.